salesforcecli/plugin-auth/messages/client.credentials.md

 # httpsRequired

 The client credentials flow requires an HTTPS instance URL.
 Use your org’s My Domain URL, such as https://MyDomainName.my.salesforce.com.

+# clientSecretMissingResponse

+The client secret environment variable was not set, aborting login call.

 # invalidTokenResponse